niklasf/python-chess/docs/core.rst

         The number of half moves since the last capture or pawn move.

+    .. py:attribute:: promoted

+        A bitmask of pieces that have been promoted.

     .. py:attribute:: chess960

         Whether the board is in Chess960 mode.
 In Chess960 castling moves are